-I have played violin or cello in school orchestras and community orchestras since 1948, was CM in my community orchestra for 20 years.
+I have played violin or cello in school orchestras and community orchestras since 1948 and was CM in my community orchestra for 20 years.

 I taught violin and cello from my late 20s until I quit at about 75..